UNC-Libraries/cdm-metadata-extractor/README.md

 Before use, edit scripts to match CDM server

 ### build_xml_input.php
 This script produces an xml structural report for a CONTENTdm collection.
-Outputs parent object pointers and child object pointers in nested xml.
+It outputs parent object pointers and child object pointers in nested xml.

 The resulting xml file can be fed into build_colldb.php to create a database that includes descriptive, structural, and administrative metadata for the collection.